 This sub-clause contains requirements that are not related to the other sub-clauses in clause 8.

-Other01: The telepresence system is required to be able to provide various statistical information which includes but is not limited to media type, maximum number of endpoints, duration, and data volume of each media type.
+Other01: It is required that a telepresence system be able to provide various statistical information which includes but is not limited to media type, maximum number of endpoints, duration, and data volume of each media type.

 {Editor’s note: we need more contributions on the precise list for reporting.}

+Other02: It is recommended that a telepresence system provide QoS/QoE information including media network utilization, network delay, loss rate and jitter.

 Interoperability requirements